dpoves/j24-mcc-cert/README.md

 ## j24-mcc-cert_option2.sh

 The configuration can be edited as a file.
 Just execute the script and it will generate a configuration file that can be edited.
-The domain name to generate the certificates from can be given as an argument.
+The domain name to generate the certificates for can be given as an argument.